grafana/metrictank/docs/cloud/_index.md

 You can paste the below into the file to get started:

+    [crng-service]
+      pattern = ^service_is_carbon-relay-ng
+      # interval should match graphite_interval in your relay configuration (default 10.000 ms)
+      retentions = 10s:1d
+    [crng-stats]
+      pattern = ^carbon-relay-ng\.stats
+      # interval should match graphite_interval in your relay configuration (default 10.000 ms)
+      retentions = 10s:1d
     [default]
       pattern = .*
       retentions = 10s:1d

-> This config assumes you are sending metrics at a 10s resolution, ie. 6 times per minute.
+> This default assumes you are sending metrics at a 10s resolution, ie. 6 times per minute, which you may need to change.
-> Change the 10s to your actual resolution if it is different.
-> This file is the same format as its Graphite counterpart,
-> and can define different metrics at different resolutions through pattern matching.
+> It is important that this file accurately describes your metrics and their raw resolutions (retentions mentioned in this file are ignored)
+> You may need to extend it to match your metrics, or alternatively, copy it from your Graphite server and add in the rules
+> for carbon-relay-ng metrics.
+> If you update the carbon-relay-ng 'graphite_interval' parameter to something other than the default of 10.000ms (10s),
+> you should set that update the rules for carbon-relay-ng here as well.

 Once configured, you can send metrics to the relay in carbon/Graphite format in port 2003, and they should show up in Grafana.